 What is the “Critical Year” and why do so many people “die” around Age 52?

 If you do a quick search on the internet, you will immediately find some astounding results.
-As a student of the Science of the Cards for over eleven years, I have casually read about this age with some interest in the articles and books written by Robert Lee Camp, Grand Master of the Order of the Magi.
-It wasn’t until I went through that time frame around 51-52-53 myself that I fully appreciated what this “Critical Year” means in one’s personal life.
+As a student of the science of the cards for over fourteen years, I have read about this age with great interest, but it wasn’t until I went through that time frame around 51-52-53 myself that I fully appreciated what this “Critical Year” means in one’s personal life.
 It is a time of massive change and an opportunity for a better life, one filled with true happiness!

-I do know from previous research on the Mayan civilization in writing my novel, Flying Between Heaven and Earth, that this age has some significance in the indigenous cultures.
+I know from previous research on the Maya civilization in writing my novel, Flying Between Heaven and Earth, that this age has some significance in the indigenous cultures.
 Robert Lee Camp, author of “Cards of Your Destiny,” and I discussed this very topic on my talk show, Flying Higher, on BBS Radio in April 2007.
 What is the real significance of Age 52?

 (Video clip from Noetic Sciences meeting in Atlanta, GA USA on February 17, 2011)